 Samuel had been a member of the Primitive Methodist connexion for 25 years and an accredited preacher for 20 of them.

 Daughter Annie Hawley Brown died in South Street in April 1872, aged 18, from tubercular meningitis.

-Julia Emma’s second marriage in October 1858 was to John Clay Wright (alias John Claywright or John Clay) and their marriage entry shows John’s father as Benjamin Clay Wright, collier.
+Julia Emma’s second marriage on October 31st, 1858 was to John Clay Wright (alias John Claywright or John Clay) and their marriage entry shows John’s father as Benjamin Clay Wright, collier.

 It was Benjamin Clay of Marlpool who married Rebecca Hodgkinson of Heanor in October 1819.
 They had several children before it appears that Rebecca separated from Benjamin in Marlpool to live with labourer James Wright in Heanor in the mid-1820s.
 This latter liaison resulted in several more children, one of them being John Clay Wright, born about 1829 and baptised in that year as John Wright.

 After his marriage to Julia Emma, John traded as a grocer in South Street for many years.

 “Mr. and Mrs. Wright at the Toll Bar, whose cheese cakes and other pastries, would have won for them a diploma today”.
 (Tilkestune IA Mar 1929)

 Both died while living at White Lion Square, John on May 26th 1907 and Julia Emma on May 27th 1910.